Sabina Reingold

 JURY CHAIRMAN.
 Creative Director at Wieden+Kennedy, Amsterdam

-Only those who do nothing make no mistakes.
-And we at W+K Amsterdam do a lot.
-I'll tell you about our best screw-ups, how we learn from them, deal with them, and ultimately even manage to be proud of them.
-Welcome to our kitchen, put on your apron, and don't get dirty!
+Only those who do nothing never make mistakes.
+And we do a lot at W+K Amsterdam.
+I’ll tell you about our greatest fuck-ups, how we deal with them, how we learn from them and how we manage to be proud of them.
+Welcome to our kitchen, wear an apron, it’ll get messy.

 We are launching four parallel chamber discussions with our international speakers on the topics of Creative, Marketing, Strategy, and Design.
 These are not lectures or master classes, but candid professional conversations without a script or gloss.
 You can ask any questions: about careers, case studies, burnout, screw-ups, inspiration, the market, clients, and personal insights.